zenrocklabs/zenrock-docs/docs/docs/zrChain/validation.md

 ---
 title: Validation Module
 sidebar_label: Validation Module
-sidebar_position: 6
+sidebar_position: 7
 ---

 Zenrock's **_Validation Module_** is zrChain's economic security module, effectively replacing the staking module.

-Besides the features of the staking module, the validation module also facilitates the support of vote extensions which are necessary to support additional economic security through an Eigenlayer integration.
+Besides the features of the staking module, the validation module also facilitates the support of vote extensions which are necessary to support additional economic security through an EigenLayer integration.

 ### Vote Extensions